wp-plugins/horizontal-motion-gallery/readme.txt

 *  [More Information](http://www.gopiplus.com/work/2010/07/18/horizontal-motion-gallery/)
 *  [User Comments](http://www.gopiplus.com/work/2010/07/18/horizontal-motion-gallery/)

-1. This plug-in will create the Horizontal motion gallery on wordpress site.
-2. The user can direct both the image scrolling direction and speed just by placing the mouse on either side of the image gallery.
-3. Clicking on an image will target new link.
+Horizontal motion gallery WordPress plugin create the motion image gallery in the pages and post..
+The user can direct both the image scrolling direction and speed just by placing the mouse on either side of the image gallery.
+Clicking on an image will target new link and optionally hyperlink each images.
+This is an XML based slideshow gallery so we have create the XML file with image IRL.

+Do you want to scroll the image automatically without mouse over? use image horizontal reel scroll slideshow WordPress plugin.

 == Installation ==